gordicaleksa/Open-NLLB-stopes/stopes/pipelines/filtering/README.md

 respectively.
 Please consult the help of those scripts (by running them with `-h`) to learn more about how to configure them.

+Additionally please run the `extract_directions_and_corpora.py` script to get 2 additional configs `directions.yaml` and `included_corpora.yml` that you'll subsequently link inside of the `example.yaml` script as paths (see below for what example.yaml is).

 A basic run using default parameters might look like this:
 ```
 python filter.py \